 Former Gameloft 3d artist Doru Butz gave a detailed breakdown of his amazing Cyberpunk Alley environment production.
-In this post he talks about meshes in MODO, lighting in UE4 and the use of Substance Painter for the creation of unique assets.

 My name is Doru Butz and I am a 3D artist from Romania.
 I have a master’s degree in Photography and Multimedia from the Arts and Design University in Cluj Napoca.
 I’ve been passionate about games for as long as I can remember, so it’s only natural that I wanted to be part of making them.
 I am mostly self-taught when it comes to 3D and game development in general, since there is no such teaching programme in my country.

 I’ve worked for Gameloft for more than 4 years, developing titles such as Asphalt, Nova, The Dark Knight Rises, Total Conquest.
 Then/More recently I became a part of a small indie team: Evozon Game Studio.
 For the last few months we’ve been working on an AAA art project and I’m responsible for the creation of environments and assets.

 I am also a proud member of team Clusterfunk that won the Ubisoft Gamejam 2015.

 Creating assets for AAA games is very different from creating assets for mobile devices.
 The complexity is much higher for AAA games.
 And some of the things you learn from mobile game development don’t apply or, what’s worse, they are a hindrance to creating complex assets.

 All “small mistakes” are much more visible on larger screens and bigger resolutions.
 Lighting also needs to be done on a whole different level and has a science of its own.
 On the flipside, I learned to make as much as possible with as little as possible!
 I understood that readability, silhouette, the composition and atmosphere of a scene are much more important than small details.

 You should try to inhabit the world you are helping create.